skyfighteer/webext-autooptions/README.md

 The library automatically handles and validates HTML inputs.

 - Inputs must have an `id`.
 Radio inputs require a `name`.
-- Do NOT use the basic HTML attributes for inputs like `default` or `value`.
+- Do NOT use the basic HTML attributes for inputs like `checked` or `value`.
 Instead, use `data-ao-` attributes for configuration:

   - `data-ao-default`: Marks an input as checked by default.
   - `data-ao-value=""`: Defines a default value for an input.